 The Brooklyn Bridge is one of my favorite locations for engagement photos in New York City for so many reasons!
 I’m not alone in that opinion as it is one of the most photographed locations in the United States.
-The Brooklyn Bridge is a wonderful setting for NYC engagement sessions and weddings alike.
+The Brooklyn Bridge is a wonderful setting for NYC engagement photos and wedding photos alike.

 How To Get To The Brooklyn Bridge for Your Engagement Photos

 Navigating New York City can be tricky, and having your photo taken can sometimes be nerve wracking.
 Knowing how to enter the bridge the day of your engagement session will help you feel more at ease.